![]() |

 Serve warm, and enjoy!

-The Boudin King Cake is a delicious dish for the Mardi Gras season.
+The Boudin King Cake is a delicious dish for Mardi Gras.
 The savory flavors of the boudin sausage and pepper jack cheese, combined with the flaky texture of the Pillsbury Crescent Dough sheets, make for a delicious main course that is sure to please.
-Whether you're a fan of Cajun cuisine or just looking for a new and exciting recipe, the Boudin King Cake will surely be a hit.
+Whether you’re a fan of Cajun cuisine or just looking for a new and exciting recipe, the Boudin King Cake will surely be a hit.
 So why not try it and join the Boudin King Cake craze today?

 To purchase the highlighted Watkins product, click here.